|

 Edgar Taberner and built between 1964 and 1967, at the astonishing cost

-drab block- visible in the photograph below- were designed by W. G. Mitchell and were made by pouring concrete
+drab block were designed by W. G. Mitchell and were made by pouring concrete

-Architectural commentator Nikolas Pevsner wrote of the building: "Extremely objectionably sited, an eight-storey block immediately
+Architectural commentator Nikolaus Pevsner wrote of the building: "Extremely objectionably sited, an eight-storey block immediately

 by the propylaea of the castle and turning towards it a windowless wall